This should get your heart pumping!

 All tours and instruction are weather dependent.
 If a tour or class needs to be cancelled due to the weather, you will receive a full refund.
 If you must cancel a reservation, please give us 48 hours notice for a full refund.

-- Full-Day Climbing Trip.
+Full Day Rock Climbing Tours are $220 for one person; $150/person for two or more people.
 Choose from a variety of climbing spots, depending on your skill level – Palisade Head, Shovel Point, Mystic Mountain, and Carlton Peak.
-Meet at Stone Harbor at 9:00 AM to get geared up.
-Before we start climbing we’ll review all fundamental rock climbing techniques, climbing communication and safety procedures. ($220/solo; $150/2 or more guests)
+Meet at Stone Harbor at 9:00 am to get geared up.
+Before we start climbing we’ll review all fundamental rock climbing techniques, climbing communication and safety procedures.

 Call us at 218-397-3136 to schedule a rock climbing trip on the day of your choosing.

-Are you jonesing for a rock climb in the middle of winter?
+Are you jonzing for a rock climb in the middle of winter?
 Discover the exhilaration of ice climbing on Minnesota’s North Shore.

 Packing ListWhat We Provide: